josephmjoy/robotics/java_robotutils/impnotes.md

 - Subset of YAML parser should gracefully ignore any parts of YAML it does not support, while being able to read the things it does understand.
 In particular, it should skip past hierarchies greater than two-level, and it should ignore (strip out) ! directives that explicitly specify a type.
+- Keys can have any characters other than spaces, tabs and the colon character.
+YAML is more permissive in allowing quoted keys that can contain pretty much anything.

 ## Implementation Decisions
 Java has a standard type called Properties.
 It can fill in a Properties object from a specified file stream.